Suzie Higgie

 Suzie Higgie is an Australian musician.
 She is the founding mainstay lead singer, guitarist and songwriter of the Falling Joys, an alternative rock band formed in Canberra.
-She has issued two solo albums, Soon Will Be Tomorrow (collaboration with Conway Savage, June 1998) and Song of Habit (October 2001).
+She has issued two solo albums, Soon Will Be Tomorrow (collaboration with Conway Savage, June 1998) and Songs of Habit (October 2001).

 Biography

 Early life

 Suzie Higgie is the daughter of William Alexander "Bill" Higgie (1923 – 2015), a Department of Immigration diplomat, and Jean Winifred née Stenhouse, from the same department.
 Her older brother, Mark Higgie, is a diplomat, political advisor and former intelligence analyst.
 Her younger sister, Jenny Higgie, is a novelist, screenwriter, art critic and co-editor of the London-based contemporary arts magazine, Frieze.
 Her younger brother, Andrew Higgie, is a London-based theatre and TV producer.

 After Higgie attended a boarding school in England, the family relocated successively to Yugoslavia, Italy, France and back to Australia.
 In Canberra she completed her degree in communication and history before working short terms in an Israeli kibbutz and an Austrian ski resort.
 Back in Canberra, Higgie and Jenny were members of a folk-pop group, Get Set Go, from mid-1983 to mid-1984, with Nic Dalton and Anthony Hayes (later known as Stevie Plunder).
 Higgie later recalled, "[d]own at Commonwealth Park there used to be a tunnel with a power point ...
 My first band with Nic Dalton and Stevie Plunder... we wrote most of our songs down there."